Alex Oxlade-Chamberlain

 After rising to prominence with Southampton during the 2010–11 season aged 17, Oxlade-Chamberlain signed for Arsenal in August 2011.
 Scoring twice in his first three matches for the club, Oxlade-Chamberlain became the youngest English goalscorer in UEFA Champions League history and also claimed a regular place in the England under-21 team.
-Over his six seasons at the Emirates Stadium, he played 198 games and scored 20 goals, winning the FA Cup three times.
-He signed for Liverpool in August 2017, winning the UEFA Champions League in 2019 and the Premier League in 2020.
+Over his six seasons at Arsenal, he played 198 games and scored 20 goals, winning the FA Cup three times.
+He signed for Liverpool in August 2017, winning the 2018–19 Champions League and 2019–20 Premier League.

-Oxlade-Chamberlain made his debut for the England national team on 26 May 2012 in a 1–0 win against Norway in a friendly.
+Oxlade-Chamberlain made his debut for the England national team in May 2012 in a 1–0 win against Norway in a friendly.
 Following this, he received a surprise call-up to the England squad for UEFA Euro 2012 and became the second youngest player ever to represent England in the European Championships behind Wayne Rooney, later to be overtaken by Jude Bellingham as well.
 He was also called up for the 2014 FIFA World Cup.
-He has made a total of 35 appearances for the national side, the latest in 2019, scoring seven goals.
+He has made 35 appearances for the national team, the latest in 2019, scoring seven goals.

 Early and personal life

-Born in Portsmouth, Hampshire, Oxlade-Chamberlain is the son of former Stoke City, Portsmouth and England international player Mark Chamberlain.
+Alexander Mark David Oxlade-Chamberlain was born on 15 August 1993 in Portsmouth, Hampshire.
+He is the son of former Stoke City, Portsmouth and England international player Mark Chamberlain.
 His uncle, Neville Chamberlain, was also a professional footballer, as is his younger brother, Christian.
+Oxlade-Chamberlain is of Jamaican descent through his paternal grandparents.

 Oxlade-Chamberlain attended the independent St John's College in Southsea, Portsmouth.
 He grew up as an Arsenal supporter.
 He played rugby union as a scrum half or full back and nearly chose that sport over football when he was offered a trial at London Irish.
 He also played cricket as a wicketkeeper, bowler and opening batsman with south east Hampshire.
 He was offered trials as a wicketkeeper batsman with Hampshire, but declined because it conflicted with his youth footballing duties.

 In February 2017, Oxlade-Chamberlain was confirmed to be dating singer Perrie Edwards of the girl group Little Mix.
-In August 2021, Oxlade-Chamberlain and Edwards had their first child together, a son.
+In August 2021, Oxlade-Chamberlain and Edwards welcomed their first child together, a son.
 In June 2022, the couple announced their engagement.
+In 2025, Edwards revealed that the couple had suffered a miscarriage at 24 weeks' gestation in May 2022.